-Premiums and discounts for rents and purchase prices

-In this chapter, so-called hedonic prices are presented.
+Premiums and discounts for rents and purchase prices In this chapter, so-called hedonic prices are presented.
 They are calculated with a regression model that takes changes in quality into account, as the respective advertised housing supply in a region can differ over time.
 The regression model allows the influence of individual property characteristics on the rent or purchase price to be considered individually.
 The prices calculated in this way refer to a specific reference property that remains unchanged over time.
 In the case of the calculated rents, the reference property is, for example, a flat in normal condition, with good furnishings, 60-80m2 of space and a year of construction from 2010.
 Since each property characteristic can be considered individually, it is possible to calculate premiums and discounts for objects with characteristics other than those of the reference object.
 These premiums and discounts are shown in the following tables.
-The figures shown in the table refer to a reference flat with the characteristics mentioned: normal condition, good equipment, 60-80m2 floor space, year of construction from 2010.
-For such a reference flat, the rent is $10.14 \notin /m^2$.
-For flats in good condition but with otherwise identical properties, the model calculates a price of $10.14 + 0.92 = 11.06 \notin /m^2$.
-If the flat was not built in the 2010s but in the 1980s, the calculated rent is reduced by $-1.26 \notin /m^2$.
-The rent is then $10.14 + 0.92 + -1.26 = 9.80 \notin /m^2$.
+The figures shown refer to a reference flat with a rent of $10.14 \text{ } \text{/m}^2$ in normal condition, with good equipment, 60-80m2 area and a year of construction from 2010.
+Premiums and discounts for rental flats in Steinfurt im 1.Q'25.